beratkumru/Factors-Affecting-Students-Academic-Performance/README.md

 - Apply statistical and machine learning techniques to identify predictors of academic success.
 - Visualize and interpret the most influential factors affecting exam outcomes.

+## Research Question
+To what extent can students’ academic performance be predicted by their lifestyle habits and behavioral factors such as sleep duration, study hours, motivation, and stress levels — beyond traditional demographic variables like gender or parental education?

 ## Dataset Description

 ### Primary Dataset